 - NODE_ENV=${NODE_ENV}

-YAML allows you to define custom data structures, such as sequences of maps or nested maps.
-This flexibility is ideal for representing hierarchical or complex data.
+YAML allows you to create complex, nested data structures by combining maps and lists.
+This is useful for representing hierarchical data.

 users: